Fdslk/KotlinRepository/ViewModel/README.md

   * operations
     * viewModel passes data to View XML by data binding directly
     * add data->variable->binding viewModel with view XML
 * how to integrate with liveData
+  * bind lifeCycle in Fragment class
+  * set value in XML by viewModel directly